shubham-icpcw9/coffee_ordering_app/README.md

 JasCaafe App
 ===================================
-1. Built coffee ordering android application in which an order-placing Email is sent to the respective outlet serving through the App.
+• Built coffee ordering Android application in which an order-placing Email is sent to the respective outlet serving through the app.

-2. Implemented Spanish language in addition to English.
+• Localized my app by implementing the Spanish in addition to English.

-3. Implemented implicit Intents for opening Gmail, Google Maps.
+• Implemented implicit Intents for opening Gmail, Google Maps.

-4. Designed high-quality Layout using material design system.
+• Designed high-quality UI using a material design system.

 Pre-requisites
 --------------